sxhxliang/frpx/README.md

 `frpx` is a simple reverse proxy tool, inspired by `frp`, designed to expose local network services to the internet.
 Its key feature is a built-in random load balancing strategy, allowing for high availability and horizontal scaling of backend services.

 This project consists of two main components:
-- `frps_demo`: The server application that runs on a publicly accessible machine.
+- `frps`: The server application that runs on a publicly accessible machine.
-- `frpc_demo`: The client application that runs on the machine with the local service you want to expose.
+- `frpc`: The client application that runs on the machine with the local service you want to expose.

 ## Features

 - **High Availability**: If a client instance or its local service goes down, the server automatically removes it from the pool of active clients, ensuring new requests are routed only to healthy instances.
-- **Horizontal Scaling**: To handle increased load, you can simply run more `frpc_demo` instances.
+- **Horizontal Scaling**: To handle increased load, you can simply run more `frpc` instances.
 They will automatically register with the server and be included in the load balancing pool.
 - **Random Load Balancing**: The server randomly selects one of the available clients to handle each incoming public request, distributing the load evenly.
 - **Simple Protocol**: Communication between the server and clients is handled via a straightforward JSON-based command protocol over TCP.
 - **Authentication**: Clients must authenticate with the server using email/password or a token before registering.